 Under the terms of the agreement, we made upfront payments to Sanofi totaling \$0.5 million.
-If we successfully develop and commercialize the licensed product, we will make milestone payments to Sanofi for the achievement of certain development milestone events.
+We are also required to make milestone payments to Sanofi up to an aggregate of the low-to mid-eight figures for the achievement of certain development and regulatory milestone events.
 In addition, we will pay Sanofi tiered royalties at percentage rates in the range of high single digits to low double digits on the net sales of the licensed products, until the later of the expiration of the last-to-expire licensed patent covering the licensed product, the expiration of regulatory exclusivity for the licensed product, or the tenth anniversary of the first commercial sale of the licensed product, in each case on a product-by-product and country-by-country basis.
 If we sublicense, transfer or assign (other than through a change of control transaction) the right to the licensed product to third parties, we are also required to pay to Sanofi a share of our sublicensing income.

 The agreement with Sanofi will remain in effect until the expiration of the royalty term and may be earlier terminated by either party for the other party's uncured material breach.
 In addition, we have the right to terminate the agreement for convenience at any time upon advance notice to Sanofi.
 Sanofi has the right to terminate the agreement if we challenge any of the licensed patents.
 Sanofi may also terminate the agreement for our bankruptcy or insolvency.
+Upon any termination of the agreement, in addition to other obligations, we must grant to Sanofi an exclusive license under certain of our intellectual property to commercialize the licensed product.